jeric-n/Whisperlater/README.md

 - 🚀 **High Performance:** Utilizes `faster-whisper`, a CTranslate2 reimplementation of Whisper that is up to 4 times faster and uses 50% less memory.
 - 💡 **State-of-the-Art Accuracy:** Powered by the `large-v3` model, offering the best available transcription quality and multilingual support.
-- 🌐 **Sleek Web Interface:** A modern, "perfect black" dark theme that's easy on the eyes and simple to use.
+- 🌐 **Sleek Web Interface:** A modern, dark theme that's easy on the eyes and simple to use.
 - 🐳 **Dockerized for Easy Deployment:** Get the entire service running with a single `docker-compose` command.
 No need to manage Python dependencies or model downloads manually.
 - ⚡ **GPU Accelerated:** Natively supports NVIDIA GPUs via the Docker container for maximum transcription speed.
 - 🧠 **Intelligent & Robust:**